GEMINUS: Dual-aware Global and Scene-Adaptive Mixture-of-Experts for End-to-End Autonomous Driving: RELATED WORK

-In 2019, CILRS\cite{CILRS} was proposed to obtain control signals by introducing conditional imitation learning.
-Trajectory-guided Control Prediction (TCP) \cite{tcp} is a simple and robust monocular vision baseline.
+In 2022, Trajectory-guided Control Prediction (TCP) \cite{tcp} was proposed as a simple and robust monocular vision baseline.
 This method innovatively integrates trajectory planning and direct control into a unified pipeline for joint learning and predictive fusion.
-Furthermore, techniques such as TransFuser \cite{transfuser} adopt the Transformer to fuse information from heterogeneous sensors (cameras and LiDAR).
-Additionally, DriveAdapter \cite{driveadapter} employs a student model to learn rich environmental representations from multi-camera information, aiming to overcome the traditional coupling barriers between perception and planning.
-Beyond fusion, recent innovations also include vectorized scene representations, exemplified by VAD \cite{deepseekmoe}, which models driving scenes as fully vectorized elements to improve planning efficiency and robustness.
-Hydra-MDP \cite{hydramdp} explores multimodal planning by distilling knowledge from human and rule-based teachers to generate diverse trajectory candidates.
+Furthermore, techniques such as TransFuser \cite{transfuser} adopt the Transformer to fuse information from cameras and LiDAR.
+Beyond fusion, recent innovations also include vectorized scene representations, exemplified by VAD \cite{vad}, which models driving scenes as fully vectorized elements to improve planning efficiency and robustness.
 Diffusion models have also emerged as a powerful tool, with DiffusionDrive \cite{diffusiondrive} utilizing truncated diffusion policies to model multi-modal action distributions while simultaneously achieving real-time control.
-Despite these advancements, existing end-to-end models remain constrained by mode averaging, making it challenging to effectively handle diverse scenarios.